zain-ahmed-ada/DAT1-Workshop-Dreamhome/tasks.md

 Create a report of high-value properties (those with rent higher than average) for potential investors.

 ### Request 4.3:
-Due to increased demand, we need to increase the rent for all London properties by 10%.
+Due to increased demand, we need to increase the rent for all Manchester properties by 10%.

 ## 5. Operations and HR Team